CarterMcAlister/midjourney-raycast/README.md

 - [How to get your Discord channel/user id](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-)

 ![Initial set-up](metadata/midjourney-7.png)

+> **Note:** This extension is not compliant with the Terms of Service of Discord due to using a user token.
+Use at your own risk.

 > All the preferences value will be stored locally using the [Raycast Preferences API](https://developers.raycast.com/api-reference/preferences)